-Yeast Bread Tips
+Yeast Bread Baking Tips

-- Set a pan of hot water in the bottom of your oven and place the loaves in the oven to rise.
+Because most holiday breads are enriched with butter, eggs, nuts, and dried fruits, they will take far longer to rise than leaner doughs.
+Don't rush the process: they can take several hours to rise properly.
+To help things along a bit, set a pan of hot water in the bottom of your oven and place the loaves in the oven to rise.
 If you have a very low oven setting (no hotter than 100 degrees F), you can turn on the heat.
 Otherwise, refresh the hot water periodically to create a warm, steamy environment.

-- Unlike fruitcakes or quick breads, yeast breads tend to dry out quickly.
+Unlike fruitcakes or quick breads, yeast breads tend to dry out quickly.
 They can be frozen for up to two months, well-wrapped in foil and plastic freezer bags.
 Thaw, still wrapped in foil, at room temperature for two to three hours.

-- Refresh breads by baking the foil-wrapped loaves in a moderate (350 degrees F) oven for ten to fifteen minutes.
+To refresh breads, bake the foil-wrapped loaves in a moderate (350 degrees F) oven for ten to fifteen minutes.